 The current conflict began in the early 20th century, when Jews fleeing persecution wanted to establish a national homeland in what was then an Arab – and Muslim – majority territory.
-The Arabs resisted.
+The Arabs resisted, seeking the establishment of their own state after years of rule by the Ottoman and later British Empire.

-An early UN plan to portion each group some of the land failed, and several bloody wars were fought over the territory.
+An early UN plan to portion some of the land to each group failed, and several bloody wars were fought over the territory.
 Today’s boundaries largely indicate the outcomes of two of those wars, one waged in 1948 and the other in 1967.

 Here are 15 key moments in this long-running conflict: